cjmartin/launchcalendar.org/_posts/2028-07-01-falcon-heavy-dragonfly.md

 payload: Dragonfly
 payload-type: lander
 payload-description: >-
-  NASA's Dragonfly rotorcraft lander, designed to explore the surface chemistry and prebiotic conditions of Saturn's moon Titan.
+  NASA's Dragonfly rotorcraft lander will explore Saturn's moon Titan, investigating its surface chemistry and prebiotic conditions using a suite of scientific instruments to assess habitability and processes that may have led to the genesis of life.
 links:
   - title: How Dragonfly will support the search for life on an uninhabitable world
     type: